Giacomo9093/Scripter/README.md

 --------------------------------------------------------------------------------------------
 > python3 Scripter.py
 -------------------------------------------------------------------------------------------
-A graphical interface will open from which you can create your desktops online.
+A graphical interface will open from which you can create your desktops file.
 --------------------------------------------------------------------------------------------
 After filling in all the fields, type in the terminal: